-John’s role was to identify a number of cost effective, high impact NGOs working to support children from Syria.
-There is a lot that can be done from the comfort of an office, such as analysing financials, governance and reporting systems, talking to donors and interviewing staff, but to get to grips with an organisation, to really understand it and get a sense of what its doing you really have go there and spend quite some time getting to know those the NGO is supporting, the environment its working in, the local politics and what the people living there really think.
+John’s role was to identify a number of cost effective, high impact NGOs and social enterprises working to provide skills training and employment opportunities.
+There is a lot that can be done from the comfort of an office, such as analysing financials, governance and reporting systems, talking to donors and interviewing staff.
+However, to get to grips with an organisation, to really understand it and get a sense of what its doing means spending time getting to know those the NGO is supporting, the environment its working in, the local staff and what the people living there really think.

 The first thing you finds out about the Bekaa valley in Lebanon is that the term refugees can be controversial in itself.
 To INGOs (aid agencies) they are refugees, but to some officials they are “displaced people” and to local farmers “economic migrants”.
 Labels are important here because it defines what they can and can’t do and most importantly, how long they can remain where they are.